sellmair/dokka/plugins/developer_guide.md

 There are three important classes here:

-* `DocTag` describes a specific documentation syntax element, for example header, footer, list, link, raw text, paragraph, etc.
+* `DocTag` describes a specific documentation syntax element, for example: header, footer, list, link, raw text, paragraph, etc.
-* `TagWrapper` described a whole comment description or a specific comment tag, for example @See, @Returns, @Author, and holds consisting `DocTag` elements
+* `TagWrapper` described a whole comment description or a specific comment tag, for example: @See, @Returns, @Author; and holds consisting `DocTag` elements
 * `DocumentationNode` acts as a container for `TagWrappers` for a specific `Documentable`

 DocumentationNodes are references by a specific `Documentable`

 ### Page Model

-Page Model represents the structure of future generated documentation pages and is independent of the final output format, which each node corresponding to exactly one output file. `Rendered` is processing each page separately.
-Subclasses of `PageNode` represents different kinds of rendered pages for Modules, Packages, Classes etc.
+Page Model represents the structure of future generated documentation pages and is independent of the final output format, which each node corresponding to exactly one output file. `Renderer` is processing each page separately.Subclasses of `PageNode` represents different kinds of rendered pages for Modules, Packages, Classes etc.

 The Page Model is a tree structure, with `RootPageNode` as a root.